 Precision Rifle Steel Challenge is simply a multi-state, multi-club cooperative, who coordinate match schedules to minimize conflict with share shooters, team up to support each other with sponsor recruitment, and assist in match planning and execution.
 Clubs represented are:

-Wisconsin Precision Rifle Steel Challenge (WPRSC)
+Wisconsin Precision Rifle Challenge (WPRC)

 Michigan Precision Rifle Steel Challenge (MPRSC)